Losing the Moon

-In Patti Callahan Henry’s vibrant debut novel, a wife and mother discovers that although life has led her in joyous new directions, she still secretly cherished memories of her very first love.
+In Patti Callahan Henry’s vibrant debut novel, a wife and mother discover that although life has led her in joyous new directions, she still secretly cherished memories of her very first love.

 Like most mothers, Amy Reynolds has anticipated the moment when her son brings home his first serious girlfriend.
 But when he does, she’s shocked to meet the girl’s father.
 He is none other than Nick Lowry – the college boyfriend who captivated her heart and soul and then, without a word of explanation or warning, disappeared.
 She still remembers what she felt for Nick…and she still wonders what took him away from her.